 Jason is a life-long Lutheran and an avid archer and outdoorsman.
 He is passionate about his faith and loves telling people about the love of God in Jesus.
 He enjoys using words like “intentional,” “authentic,” and “beautiful,” and is an eccentric mix of pastor, hunting guide, carpenter and philosopher.
 He loves people and the Church, and cannot wait to see what heaven is like.

-Pastor George Karres is the Montana Synod's Director for Evangelical Mission (DEM).
-He serves on behalf of the ELCA as a part of the Montana Synod staff in areas of stewardship, mission support, ministry development/redevelopment, and working with the Montana Synod Mission Table.
+Pastor Peggy Paugh Leuzinger is the Montana Synod's Director for Evangelical Mission (DEM).
+She serves on behalf of the ELCA as a part of the Montana Synod staff in areas of stewardship, mission support, ministry development/redevelopment, and working with the Montana Synod Mission Table.

 Staff Person for Candidacy: Robert Quam works with the Bishop and the Synod Candidacy Committee in the ELCA process of identifying, shepherding, and approving ministerial leaders.
 He has previously been part of the pastoral staff for congregations in North Dakota (Watford City), and in Billings (Atonement, Peace).